-Infections with S. Typhimurium and other serovars occur in most cases as a latent infection in a herd.
+Pig infections with S. Typhimurium and other serovars occur in most cases as a latent infection in a herd.
 The bacteria retreat to the intestinal lymph nodes and other organs until stressful situations prompt them to start replicating again and shedding resumes.
 Latent carriers therefore represent a permanent source of infection.
-A typical stressful situation is the sorting of pigs before slaughter, the transport to the slaughterhouse, the stay in the lairage and of course the slaughter itself.
-Studies have shown, that within only a few hours pigs start shedding during their stay in the waiting areas of slaughterhouses.
+A typical stressful situation is the sorting of pigs before slaughter, the transport to the slaughterhouse, the stay in the lairage and, of course, the slaughter itself.
+Studies have shown that within only a few hours pigs start shedding Salmonella during their stay in the waiting areas of slaughterhouses.

-“A noteworthy, high prevalence of Salmonella in fecal samples (30.5%), rectal swabs (24%) and carcass swabs (9.6%) of slaughter pigs was reported by a United Kingdom study:
+“A noteworthy, high prevalence of Salmonella in faecal samples (30.5%), rectal swabs (24%) and carcass swabs (9.6%) of slaughter pigs was reported by a United Kingdom study:

 Department for Environment, Food and Rural Affairs (DEFRA) of Public Health England.
 Zoonoses Report UK 2013.
 2015. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/447771/pb13987-zoonoses-report-2013.pdf

-In contrast to poultry production with standardized and harmonized reporting procedures, pig production is missing yet this kind of structures.
-Countries apply specific national monitoring programs , based either on serology or bacteriology, if any.
-Additionally only 7 EU member states reported on Salmonella in sampled pig herds in 2017.
+In contrast to poultry production with standardized and harmonized reporting procedures, pig production is still missing such structures.
+Countries apply specific national monitoring programs, based either on serology or bacteriology, if any.
+Additionally, only 7 EU member states reported on Salmonella in sampled pig herds in 2017.
 However, this gives only a very incomplete overview.

-In Germany for more than 16 years the Salmonella monitoring, based on the serological examination of blood samples/ meat juice on slaughter pigs, is conducted by QS Qualität und Sicherheit GmbH.
+In Germany for more than 16 years the Salmonella monitoring of pigs based on the serological examination of blood samples / meat juice on slaughter pigs, has been conducted by QS Qualität und Sicherheit GmbH.
 Since the findings do not result in any economically relevant sanctions, the graphic shows an increase in the serologic prevalence, rather than an improvement.